Dose calculator

 Beyond injectable methods, topical application is another popular protocol, especially for those focused purely on skin benefits.
 In this approach, a GHK-Cu solution is applied directly to the face or other areas of concern.
 This can be done by mixing a small amount of reconstituted peptide with a neutral, water-based serum or by purchasing pre-formulated cosmetic products.
 When applied topically, the peptide works directly on the skin cells it contacts.
 Some users combine both methods, using a lower-dose daily injection for systemic benefits while also applying a GHK-Cu serum to their face for a more targeted skin effect.
 Regardless of the protocol, detailed logging in an app like Peptide Pilot is crucial for keeping track of the moving parts, including dose, frequency, application method, and the subtle changes observed over weeks and months.

-Common GHK-Cu dose mistakes
+Common GHK-Cu dose-calculation mistakes

 - Calculating the dose based on the wrong concentration after reconstitution.

-Frequently asked questions about GHK-Cu dose
+Frequently asked questions about GHK-Cu dose calculator

 Related on Peptide Pilot